 Dealing With Water Damage in New Jersey Homes

 The ideal way to handle water damage is to stop it before it starts.
 Your New Jersey home is often most vulnerable to water damage during periods of heavy rainfall or major storms.
-Here are measures that you can take to prevent water from entering your home from outside.
+Here are rainwater intrusion prevention tips to protect your home and keep it dry.

-- Roof– Your roof is the first line of defense against the elements.
-Especially during storms and heavy rain, your roof’s job is to protect your property.
+- Roof– Your roof is the first line of defense against the elements and will play a key role in rainwater intrusion prevention.
 It can’t do its job effectively without proper maintenance and repairs as needed.
 Routine roof assessments and proper maintenance can preserve the life of your roof, so it can effectively keep rainwater out of your NJ home.
 Signs of roof damage can be easy to spot, you just need to know what to look for.

 - Gutters– It is important to keep your gutter clean and free of debris.
 Your gutters can not function effectively if they are full of leaves, debris or other obstructions.
 Blocked or clogged gutters cannot properly funnel water down and effectively direct water away from the home.
 This can leave your home vulnerable to water intrusion.